 Each smartphone is made of plastic, metal and glass components: Plastic is derived from oil from drilling into the ground, which ends up at a manufacturer that creates parts for smartphones.
 Metals are extracted from mines, which are eventually transported using fuels to cellphone plants.
 Glass is made from silica that’s extracted from a quarry and eventually transported, in the same way, to manufacturers.
-All of these processes require water, a valuable and non-renewable resource, and also require transportation methods that aren’t exactly solar powered.
+All of these processes require water, a non-renewable resource, and also require transportation methods that aren’t exactly solar powered.
 Creating a smartphone also uses critical raw materials and precious earth metals like gold, silver, copper, palladium, tungsten and molybdenum – all non-renewable and all going to e-waste when a smartphone user dumps their phone.
 In addition to smartphones, it takes 530 pounds of fossil fuel, 48 pounds of chemicals and 1.5 tons of water to create one computer and monitor.

 Going used is going green